9. TCP/IP Programming

 If the command entered via the keyboard is "start", a thread that listens for client requests is launched.
 If the command entered is "stop", all threads are stopped.
 The listening thread executes the "ecoute" method:

-Public Sub listen()
+Public Sub ecoute()

-' thread that listens for client requests
+' thread for listening to customer requests

-' create the listening service
+' we create the listening service

 Dim ecoute As TcpListener = Nothing